dpetzel/consul_kv_cookbook/README.md

 Test Kitchen: `kitchen test`
 ChefSpec: `bundle exec rspec`

-**NOTE** A known limitation of using BATS is that the cookbook is not currently tested on Windows machines.
-See https://github.com/btm/minitest-handler-cookbook/issues/45 for more of the background on this.

 ## Releasing
 This cookbook uses an 'even number' release strategy.
 The version number in master